 The downside of this rule is that I would have to add it to every folder in my structure (which is a lot).
 So I started looking for a way to make my renaming rule work on lots of folders, including ones I have not created yet.
 Enter the “Run rules on folder contents” action!

 This rule looks very simple, and it is, but I could not get it to work.
 I added the “Run rules on folder contents” action to my HBS renaming rule, and nothing was happening.
 I was puzzled.

 I read an article on the Hazel support site, which said I just needed this rule by itself, and everything would be ok.
 I tried that and still no luck.
 Until I realized the order of the rules matters:

 It turns out that not only did my Prefix File Names rule and my Go Into Subfolders rule need to be separate, the Go Into Subfolders rule also needed to be at the bottom of the list (I still don’t understand why).
 Only then would Hazel to go into every Mini-Quest and Lesson folder and rename the files at the end of my file structure.

-As an added bonus, I am doing this on folders that are synced to my computer via Google Drive so I can add a file to Google Drive on my phone and Hazel would give that new file a proper name just like everything else!
+As a bonus, I am doing this on folders that are synced to my computer via Google Drive so I can add a file to Google Drive on my phone, and Hazel would give that new file a proper name just like everything else!